Valerică Găman

-Valerică Marius Găman (born 25 February 1989) is a former Romanian professional footballer who played as a centre back.
+Valerică Marius Găman (born 25 February 1989) is a Romanian former professional footballer who played as a centre-back, currently sporting director at Liga III club Universitatea II Craiova.

 Club career

 Universitatea Craiova

-He was the captain of Universitatea Craiova and a regular player for Romania U21.
+Găman was the captain of Universitatea Craiova and a regular player for Romania U21.
 In February 2011 he was declared free agent, but in the meantime he signed a new contract with U Craiova, from 1 July 2011.
 So he played in the Spring of 2011 for Dinamo București, and returned to Craiova in July.

 Astra Giurgiu

-Following the disaffiliation of Universitatea, Găman was again declared free agent and signed on 3 August 2011 a contract for five years with Astra Giurgiu.
+Following the disaffiliation of Universitatea, Găman was again declared free agent and signed on 3 August 2011, a contract for five years with Astra Giurgiu.

 Personal life

 He has two brothers, one of them is Robert Irinel who was also a footballer at Universitatea Craiova and the other one is George who is a football referee.